mukilsenthil/hw-acceptance-unit-test-cycle/README.md

     * e.g. add a route, create a controller method, create a model method, etc.
 12. Until all functional specifications for the current unit are expressed in Rspec, go to step 9.
 13. Add and commit changes: `git add . ; git commit -m "<message>"`.
-14. Run Cucumber: `rails cucumber`.
+14. Run Cucumber: `bundle exec cucumber`.
 15. Verify that the step is passing.
     * If it is failing, ask yourself:
       * "Did I miss a functional requirement?" (if so, your specs, and therefore also your code, are incomplete. go to step 9 to write more specs to drive more code.)